Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Background

 \subsection{Quantum Approximate Optimization Algorithm}

-QAOA is a hybrid quantum-classical algorithm where a parameterized quantum circuit generates sample solutions, and a classical optimizer adjusts the circuit parameters to maximize (or minimize) the objective function.
-The QAOA ansatz is inspired by adiabatic quantum computing \cite{Albash_2018}, alternating between the mixer operator $U(B, \beta_i)$ and the phase operator $U(C, \gamma_i)$, where $\beta_i$ and $\gamma_i$ are the respective parameters for the $i$th layer.
-The number of layers, $p$, is referred to as the circuit depth.
+QAOA is a hybrid quantum-classical algorithm in which a parameterized quantum circuit generates sample solutions, and a classical optimizer varies the circuit parameters in order to maximize (or minimize) the objective function.
+The QAOA ansatz is inspired by adiabatic quantum computing \cite{Albash_2018}.
+The mixer operator $U(B, \beta_i)$ and the phase operator $U(C, \gamma_i)$ are applied in an alternating sequence, and the $\beta_i$ and $\gamma_i$ are the respective parameters for the $i$th layer.
+The number of layers, $p$, is called the circuit depth.

 The mixer operator is generated by the transverse-field Hamiltonian, which promotes transitions between different computational basis states.
 It is given by:

 where $X_j$ is the Pauli-X operator acting on the $j$th qubit.